 Connecticut College is located on Rt.
 32 in New London (exit 83 from I-95N or exit 84N from I-95S).
 It is 2 hours from Boston; 3 hours from New York City.
 Amtrak and Greyhound Bus service is available.
 Providence, RI and Bradley International Airports are an hour’s drive.
 To register and for more information, follow this link to the CVMS registration form: http://www.cvmsfungi.org/nemfregistration.html.

 The Western Pennsylvania Mushroom Club would like to announce the 15th Annual Gary Lincoff Mushroom Foray.
 The event starts with a walk on Friday, led by Gary Lincoff, in Cook State Forest, an 8,500 acre old-growth forest near Clarion.
 On Saturday, more activities near North Park, with walks, presentations, auction, sales, and a mushroom feast.
 Identification will be the focus on Sunday (with microscopes and reagents available), along with a half-day program devoted to DNA-based identification of fungi.
-Updates will be posted on the club website: http://wpamushroomclub.org/.
+Our guest mycologists will include Michael Kuo, author of Morels and 100 Edible Mushrooms, and co-author of 100 Cool Mushrooms and Mushrooms of the Midwest.